The Adventure Continues... Join me, the one and only Cathy Church, in the Solomon Islands

 The Solomon Islands is an island nation located in the southwest Pacific, 1,500 miles (2,400 km) west of Fiji and 1,200 miles (2,000 km) northeast of Australia.
 It is primitive, but safe and friendly.
 While English is the official language, there are almost 70 distinct languages spoken there, and Pijin is the main way to communicate in the outer islands.

-Air travelers can easily fly to Honiara, (on Guadalcanal), the capital of Solomon Islands, and the home port for the Bilikiki Cruises.
+Air travelers can easily fly to Honiara, the capital of Solomon Islands on Guadalcanal and the home port for the Bilikiki Cruises.
 Fiji Airways flies from LAX to Nadi, Fiji and then on to Honiara and back.

-Solomon Airlines flies from Brisbane, Australia to Honiara and back to Brisbane.
-This last option might involve an overnight in Honiara one night depending on the day you fly.
+Solomon Airlines flies from Brisbane, Australia to Honiara and back to Brisbane, and Virgin Australia flies from several cities in Australia to Honiara.
+Some options might involve an overnight in Honiara depending on the day you fly.

 We will be happy to work with you to plan your air travel.